 One of the cases covered in Haden’s study was that of a 15-year-old girl with bipolar disorder.
 She was one of the 20 people who accidentally OD’d on acid at the summer solstice party in Canada.
 She took a whopping 1,100 micrograms.
 For the next six hours, her behavior became erratic.
 She lay on the floor in the fetal position tightly clenching her arms.
 Her friends thought she was having a seizure and called an ambulance, although no one was sure if she was actually seizing, lost consciousness or was just lost in the overwhelming experience.

 The next morning, her father visited her in the hospital.
 She told her dad, “It’s over.”
 He thought she meant the acid trip.
-She clarified that no, her bipolar illness, which had caused daily manic episodes, seemed to be cured.
+She clarified that no, her bipolar illness, which had caused daily major episodes, seemed to be cured.
 A week later, her symptoms had still not returned.
 Doctors followed her progress for over a year, and nearly two decades later, she still hasn’t experienced episodes of depression or mania outside of postpartum depression.
 Looking back on the overdose, she said it felt like her brain chemistry had somehow been “reset.”

 Haden says he was not only amazed that her symptoms resolved, but that such a high dose could ultimately be a positive experience.
 In his report, published in the Journal of Studies on Alcohol and Drugs, Haden also includes the story of another individual at that infamous solstice party, a 26-year-old woman who only took half a glass (approximately 500 micrograms) of LSD.
 Unbeknownst to her, she was two weeks pregnant.
 Yet she experienced no pregnancy complications and her son, now 18 years old, is a perfectly healthy bright young student.